 Applies to: Lithotabs (lithium) and amlodipine

 Before taking amLODIPine, tell your doctor if you also use lithium.
 You may need dose adjustments or special tests in order to safely take both medications together.
 You should notify your doctor if you have symptoms such as diarrhea, vomiting, drowsiness, tremor, thirst, lack of coordination, or muscle weakness.
-It is important that you tell your healthcare provider about all other medications that you are using including vitamins and herbs.
-Do not stop using your medications without first talking to your doctor first.
+It is important to tell your doctor about all other medications you use, including vitamins and herbs.
+Do not stop using any medications without first talking to your doctor.

 Drug and food interactions

 Alcohol can increase the nervous system side effects of lithium such as dizziness, drowsiness, and difficulty concentrating.
 Some people may also experience impairment in thinking and judgment.
 You should avoid or limit the use of alcohol while being treated with lithium.
 Do not use more than the recommended dose of lithium, and avoid activities requiring mental alertness such as driving or operating hazardous machinery until you know how the medication affects you.
 Talk to your doctor or pharmacist if you have any questions or concerns.

 Information for this minor interaction is only available at a professional reading level.

 No warnings were found for your selected drugs.